 With the exception of a few outsourced details, I make these valets in my workshop in London.
 They're made using selected hardwoods finished with lacquers and oils.
 I'm continually looking for new ways to improve my designs both aestheticly and functionally, trying out new details that might give valets a wider appeal.

 I started the Gentleman's Valet Company because of how much I enjoyed making my first commissioned valet.
 I wanted to develope my own ideas carrying on the high standards and attention to detail that came from my time designing and making bespoke furniture.

-I now make a small but growing range of valets but if you're looking for something different you can always go for a part or completely bespoke valet.
+I now make a small but growing range of valets.
+If you're looking for something a little different you can always go for a part or completely bespoke valet.

 Gentleman's Valet Company

 t: +44 (0)7778 615 980

 I offer various degrees of bespoke service.
 Some minor bespoke alterations can be make the valet perfect for you without greatly affecting the price.

 The Gentleman's Retainer for example, is always made to suit the height of the customer because one size won't fit all.
 The standard hanger width of the men’s valets is 42.5 centimetres, the width of most good suit hangers.
 This can be increased to 50 centimetres or reduced to 38 if you let me know at the time of ordering.
 This can often affect the delivery time.